Sir Alfred Rawlinson, 3rd Baronet: Private life

 On 25 June 1890, Alfred Rawlinson married Margarette Kennard, the 6th daughter of William Bunce Greenfield DL.
 They had four children; twins Alfred Frederick and Honour Louisa were born on 23 August 1900.
 Honour died aged 12.
 They had a second daughter, Irene Margarette (died 1974) and a third, Mary, who also died in infancy.
 Margarette Rawlinson died on 18 September 1907 aged about 49.

-On 13 December 1913, Rawlinson married secondly Jean Isabella Griffin Aitkin, an actress also known by her stage name of Jean Aylwin.
+On 13 December 1913, Rawlinson married his second wife Jean Isabella Griffin Aitkin, an actress also known by her stage name of Jean Aylwin.
 They were divorced in 1924; the composer Hubert Bath was named as co-respondent in the case.
+The court heard that while she had been appearing in Polly, she had asked her husband to rent a flat for her opposite the theatre.
+When he went to visit her there, he encountered Mr Bath.
+On learning that his wife was too ill to come out, Rawlinson invited Bath out to lunch, who declined, claiming a prior engagement.
+Rawlinson returned to the flat later, where he again met Bath.
+When Bath went to ask Aylwin if she was well enough to receive her husband, Rawlinson heard her ask "Has he gone?" which aroused his suspicions about Bath's presence.
+Aylwin wrote to her husband afterwards, saying he was "quite wrong", and that Bath had been "a good friend".
+However, the housekeeper testified that Aylwin and Bath had often been alone together at the flat.
+The court found for Colonel Rawlinson and granted the divorce.

 When Rawlinson's older brother died on 28 March 1925, he became the 3rd baronet, but did not inherit the peerage created for his brother, which became extinct.

 Alfred Rawlinson died suddenly of natural causes at his flat in Clapham on 1 June 1934.